Inshal1997/SKY-NET-Project-Phase-1/README.md

 # SKY-NET-Project-Phase-1
 Desktop Application.
-Get data to GPUs and show in Datagridview
+Fetching data from GPUs and will show data in Datagridview.